gardener/gardener/docs/usage/shoot_high_availability_best_practices.md

 The problem comes with the number of replicas.
 It's easy only if the number is static, e.g. 2 for active-active/passive or 3 for consensus-based software components, but what with software components that can scale out horizontally?
 Here you usually do not set the number of replicas statically, but make use of the [horizontal pod autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) or HPA for short (built-in; part of the kube-controller-manager).
 There are also other options like the [cluster proportional autoscaler](https://github.com/kubernetes-sigs/cluster-proportional-autoscaler), but while the former works based on metrics, the latter is more a guestimate approach that derives the number of replicas from the number of nodes/cores in a cluster.
 Sometimes useful, but often blind to the actual demand.

 So, HPA it is then for most of the cases.
 However, what is the resource (e.g. CPU or memory) that drives the number of desired replicas?
-Again, this is up to you, but not always are CPU or memory the best choice.
+Again, this is up to you, but not always are CPU or memory the best choices.
 In some cases, [custom metrics](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-custom-metrics) may be more appropriate, e.g. requests per second (it was also for us).

 You will have to create specific `HorizontalPodAutoscaler` resources for your scale target and can [tweak the general HPA knobs](https://gardener.cloud/docs/gardener/api-reference/core/#horizontalpodautoscalerconfig) for Gardener-managed clusters like this: